liv-rtr/Portfolio/README.md

 LinkedIn: [www.linkedin.com/in/olivia-rueter-562287232](www.linkedin.com/in/olivia-rueter-562287232)

 Welcome to my portfolio!
-Here you will find several data science projects that have been completed both academically and personally.
-I have separated these projects into the 5 folders you can see in this repository, Data Cleaning, Data Analysis, Data Visualization, Data Science, and Data Communication.
-Each folder contains one or more projects that demonstrate a different data science related skill.
+Here you will find a small sample of data science projects that have been completed both academically and personally.
+I have separated these projects into the folders you can see in this repository, Data Cleaning, Data Analysis, Data Visualization, and Data Science.
+Each folder contains one or more projects that demonstrate its respective data science related skill.

 ## About Me
 I am a recent graduate with a B.S. in Mathematics looking to start my career as a data scientist!
 I bring a profficient academic background in R and Python in which I possess many skills including but not limited to data cleaning, analysis, and visualization as well as machine learning.